MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 The Dynamics Admin Center will appear.
 This is where you can install the solution and make other configurations.

-## Install and configure the Guides solution
+## Step 3: Install and configure the Guides solution

 1. Before installing the solution, you need to increase the email attachment size to 128MB (131072kb).
 To do that: